 As such the IQF can be seen as a "benchmark" that guarantees that the student covers a truly "international generic management curriculum".
 This ensures that the student, in addition to a UK-orientated BBA/MBA Degree, incorporates curriculum components of both regional as well as international benchmark qualification frameworks and /or universities.
 It also positions the student to meet the requirements of employment agencies and employers irrespective of where the student may find him/herself in the world.
 Qualification alignment also incorporates government-regulated award institutions like the Accreditation Council for Business Schools and Programs (ACBSP).

 FHEQ - UNIVERSITY FRAMEWORK

-The Frameworks for Higher Education Qualifications of UK degree-awarding Bodies (FHEQ) includes guidelines for Higher Education (HE) (University) qualifications in England, Wales and Northern Ireland and in Scotland for Bachelor's Degrees and below; for Master's Degrees and Doctoral Degrees, the same guidelines apply across the UK, Europe and most countries which follows a similar qualification framework than the United Kingdom including most Commonwealth Countries and English-speaking countries in Sub-Saharan Africa (See Table).
+The Framework for Higher Education Qualifications of UK Degree-awarding Bodies (FHEQ) includes guidelines for Higher Education (HE) (University) qualifications in England, Wales, and Northern Ireland and in Scotland for Bachelor's Degrees.
+For Master's Degrees and Doctoral Degrees, the same guidelines apply across the UK, Europe and most countries that follow a similar qualification framework to the United Kingdom including most Commonwealth Countries and English-speaking countries in Sub-Saharan Africa.